Gravitational wave spectral synthesis: Discussion and conclusions

-However, as mentioned in section \ref{sec_compact}, there have been numerous confirmed EM observations of NS--WD binaries.
+However, as mentioned in section \ref{sec_compact}, there have been numerous confirmed EM observations of NS–WD binaries.
 For example both \citet{desvignes2016} and \citet{fonseca2016} detail a number of binaries that have a millisecond pulsar within a binary system.
 Nine of these have sub-day orbital periods, the shortest being for J0348+0432 which has a period of 2.45 hours; that is, a GW frequency of 0.23 mHz, which is at the peak frequency in our predictions for such systems.
 For systems where the period is greater than a day, the distribution extends up to periods of order of 150~days, thus covering the full range of frequencies we predict in Figure \ref{system_no}.
-This gives us confidence that, while uncertainties in our predictions remain, the general picture does match with expectations from observed NS--WD binaries.
+This gives us confidence that, while uncertainties in our predictions remain, the general picture does match with expectations from observed NS–WD binaries.

-The mergers of BH--WD and NS--WD binaries may produce EM transients or sources, depending on the structure of the WD and the mass ratio of the two remnants.
+The mergers of BH–WD and NS–WD binaries may produce EM transients or sources, depending on the structure of the WD and the mass ratio of the two remnants.
 For example, the tidal disruption of a WD by a companion BH or NS could produce transients broadly similar to those of subluminous Type I supernovae \citep{metzger2012}.
-Or for the specific case of a BH--WD binary with an additional stellar-mass BH companion causing tidal disruption of the WD, high-energy X-ray transients or gamma-ray transients similar to long GRBs \citep{fragione2020} could be produced.
-These systems could also produce longer-lasting LMXBs \citep[e.g.][]{bahramian2017}.
+Or for the specific case of a BH–WD binary with an additional stellar-mass BH companion causing tidal disruption of the WD, high-energy X-ray transients or gamma-ray transients similar to long GRBs \citep{fragione2020} could be produced.
+These systems could also produce longer-lasting LMXBs \citep[e.g.][]{bahramian2017} or even become Thorne-Żytkow objects which may still have some detectable GW emission in the LIGO frequency range \citep{tzo_gw}.

+We have also taken a sample of relatively nearby and well-studied massive star clusters in the Milky Way, predicting the number of GW sources within these from their masses, ages and metallicities where available.
+For younger (open) clusters we find that only a small fraction have a high chance of containing GW transients, with those with the greatest number generally being between 10$^7$ to 10$^8$ years in age.
+The chance of a source being in each individual cluster is low but over all there is a high probability that at least three of the open clusters we examined should have GW sources.

+Comparatively, for the older globular clusters we investigated, each in our list is more likely to contain one to several sources because of their significant masses.
+We estimate these predictions are within an order of magnitude of the number of sources expected, because of the dynamical processes that occur within globular clusters.
+However, our results still indicate that these systems may harbour large numbers of GW sources detectable by LISA.